 FILING PROCEDURES

-January 26, 2012
+Draft update 4/21/15

-OPEN AGENCY FILING
+OPEN AGENCY FILING – Administrative Assistant

-All pending requests, preliminary requests, approved grants awaiting first payment, or declinations awaiting their official notification are located in the Open Agency cabinets in the File Room on the second floor of the Lion House, and maintained by the Program Assistant.
+All pending requests, preliminary requests, approved grants awaiting first payment, or declinations awaiting their official notification are located in the Open Agency cabinets in the Program File Room on the second floor of the Lion House, and maintained by the Administrative Assistant.
 They are filed alphabetically by organizational name.

-Occasionally, a file is labeled under the contact's last name or another organization name until final determination on what organization will receive and administer the funds is made, in which case a new label is made and the Gifts entry is changed to the new organization.

-MOVING FILES FROM OPEN TO CLOSED AGENCY AREAS
+MOVING FILES FROM OPEN TO CLOSED AGENCY

-DECLINATION FILES
+DECLINATION FILES – Senior Program Assistant

-After the Board meeting, the Program Assistant files a copy of the letter of declination, placing it as the top item in the corresponding file, with the proposal beneath, removing these files from the open agency files.
+After the Board meeting, the Senior Program Assistant files a copy of the letter of declination, placing it as the top item in the corresponding file, with the proposal beneath, removing these files from the open agency files.

-Using red pen, she will write "Dec" and the date of meeting on each request turned down.
+The Senior Program Assistant will write "Dec" and the date of meeting on each request turned down.

 If the file label has an “X” on the bottom right corner (indicating no hanging file has been prepared for this organization) the folder is given to the Clerical Assistant to prepare a hanging file label for the folder.